brandonbloom/jseg/doc/graph.md

 Null field values and empty collections are included.

-Returns null if no if the object does not exist.
+Returns null if the object does not exist.

 ```javascript